The problem: Many teachers, for lack of an alternative, are forced to use financial literacy curriculums shaped by marketers rather than educators.

 What Our Users Think

 Students find FoolProof very valuable.
-These statistics come from over 100,000 surveys submitted by students who worked through our high school curriculum:
+These statistics come from about 190,000 surveys submitted by students who worked through our high school curriculum:

 - 79% found FoolProof info easy to understand